chaimPaneth/react-native-jw-media-player/README.md

 </service>
 ```

-Add this line to the dependencies block in `android/app/build.gradle`:
+and this line to the dependencies block in `android/app/build.gradle` (also needed for the controls bar in notification center).

 ```
 implementation 'androidx.media:media:1.1.0'